Foam Rolling for Rounded Shoulders and Forward Head Posture | 321 STRONG Answers

 ## The Soft Tissue Root of the Problem

-Rounded shoulders develop from chronically shortened pectoral and anterior chest fascia pulling the shoulders inward. head posture follows: for every inch your head shifts in front of your shoulders, your cervical spine bears roughly 10 additional pounds of load.
+Rounded shoulders develop from chronically shortened pectoral and anterior chest fascia pulling the shoulders inward.
+Head-jutting posture follows: for every inch your head shifts in front of your shoulders, your cervical spine bears roughly 10 additional pounds of load.
 Foam rolling directly counters this by releasing the tissue locking your spine in flexion.
 Secer E confirmed that myofascial release improves range of motion without reducing muscle output ([Secer E, *Research in Sports Medicine*, 2025](https://pubmed.ncbi.nlm.nih.gov/39653585)), making it a practical daily correction tool.

 ## Where to Roll and How